All about the holiday season at Disney World

-Magic Kingdom: Castle Dream Lights and Cinderella’s Holiday Wish
+Magic Kingdom: Castle Dream Lights and A Frozen Holiday Wish

-At 6:15 p.m. every evening from early November to early January, the classic characters appear along with Cinderella to get the Castle Dream Lights lit up for the night in a 7 minute show called “Cinderella’s Holiday Wish.”
+From early November to early January, Queen Elsa from Frozen appears twice each evening to get the Castle Dream Lights lit up for the night in a 7 minute show called "A Frozen Holiday Wish."
+On non-party nights, this occurs at 6:15 and 7:30 p.m.
+On party nights, the times are 6:15 and 8 p.m.

-I don't think Disney communicates the details of this show clearly because they want people to think this is part of the Christmas party but it isn’t.
-The party doesn't begin until 7 p.m. and this occurs daily before that time.
+I don't think Disney communicates the details of this show clearly because they want people to think this is only part of the Christmas party but the party doesn't begin until 7 p.m. and the first showing occurs daily before that time.

 Magic Kingdom: Mickey's Very Merry Christmas Party